dcaste/daxwebsite/README.md

 I am working on the following:

-- Built an API for consuming the website data
+- Reduce code by implementing best code practices
-- Integrate a CMS
+- Integrate Typescript

 ## Learn More